Efficient Radiofrequency Sensing with Fluorescence Encoding: Results Discussion

-For our continuous excitation approach, there is an experimental tradeoff between $\Gamma$, $C$, and $R$: at higher laser powers, detected photon rate ($R$) increases while the ODMR peak broadens ($\Gamma$ increases) and contrast ($C$) decreases~\cite{dreau_avoiding_2011}.
+For our continuous excitation approach, there is an experimental tradeoff between $\Gamma$, $C$, and $R$: at higher laser powers the detected photon rate ($R$) increases while the ODMR peak broadens ($\Gamma$ increases) and contrast ($C$) decreases~\cite{dreau_avoiding_2011}.
 Similarly, larger microwave drive amplitudes can increase $C$ but lead to power-broadening effects (larger $\Gamma$).
-Figure~\ref{fig:fig2}a compares the theoretical shot-noise-limited, frequency-dependent sensitivity for the fluorescence encoding method with conventional Hahn echo and dynamical decoupling-based approaches, illustrating the complementary nature of these approaches: the sub-MHz regime where coherence constraints are onerous is well-served by the fluorescence encoding strategy.
+Figure~\ref{fig:fig2}a compares the theoretical shot-noise-limited, frequency-dependent sensitivity for the fluorescence encoding method with conventional Hahn echo and dynamical decoupling-based approaches.
+To enable robust relative comparisons between these methods, we calculate sensitivities across approaches for the same sample, namely, our nanopillar sample\cite{supp}.
+Sensitivity was calculated using the following equation \cite{delangeSingleSpinMagnetometryMultipulse2011}:

+where $\gamma$ is the gyromagnetic ratio, $C$ is the contrast, $f$ is the signal frequency, $N$ is the number of $\pi$ pulses in the pulse sequence, $\zeta$ is the number of photons collected per measurement, and $T_2$ is the coherence time.
+For Figure~\ref{fig:fig2}a we use the following experimentally-determined parameters: $C = 0.1$; $\zeta = 0.09$; $T_2 = 2 \times 10^{-6} s$.
+The data in Figure~\ref{fig:fig2}a illustrates the complementary nature of these approaches: the sub-MHz regime, where coherence constraints are onerous, is well-served by the fluorescence encoding strategy.

 For experimental demonstrations, we use two very different samples: Sample A, a nanopillar structure hosting single NV centers, and Sample B, an ensemble of NV centers formed in high-pressure-high-temperature synthesized diamond.
 For both samples, we calculate similar shot-noise-limited sensitivities (Table~\ref{tab:samples}); the higher count rate for the HPHT sample is offset by its smaller contrast, though we note that we deliberately attenuate our fluorescence detection rate for the HPHT sample to avoid saturating the single-photon detector.